Complaining to the landlord of a disruptive neighbour

 If your neighbour owns the property, report any complaints to the appropriate authority.

-Reporting disruptive incidents caused by a neighbour describes how to report different types of problems.
+Report a disruptive neighbour describes how and where to report different types of problems.

 The neighbour rents the property